glenn-dev/users-app/README.md

 # UsersApp

-The app allows visitors to sign-up.
-Then, it shows a list of random users provided by `https://randomuser.me/` API.
-Clicking on each one activate a modal with detailed personal (fake) information.
-The purpose of this application is to be familiarized with Angular framework in combination with cloud services.
+The app allows visitors to Sign-Up/Sign-In with email and password or with google auth service.
+Then, it shows a list of random users provided by [RANDOM USER GENERATOR](https://randomuser.me/) API.
+Clicking on each user activate a modal with detailed personal (fake) information.
+The purpose of this application is to be familiarized with Angular framework in combination with Firebase cloud services.

 ## :dart: Technologies:

-* Angular 9.1.4
+* Angular 9.1

+* RxJS 6.5

+* jQuery 3.5

+* Bootstrap 4.4

+* Popper.js 1.16

+* Firebase 7.14

+* Typescript 3.8

+## :cloud: Cloud Services:

-* Firebase Auth
+* Firebase Authentication

-* Bootstrap 4
+* Firebase Hosting

-## :earth_americas: Deployed
+## :earth_americas: Deployed at:

 :link: [users-app](https://users-app-276807.web.app/)

-## :clapper: :briefcase: Development server
+## :clapper: Running app on local server:

+**Execute the following commands on the root folder of the app:**

+1. `$ npm install` to install *package.json* dependencies.

-Run `ng serve` for a dev server.
-Navigate to `http://localhost:4200/`.
+2. `$ ng serve` for a dev local server.

+3. Navigate to `http://localhost:4200/`.
 The app will automatically reload if you change any of the source files.

-## :hammer: :rocket: Build
+## :hammer: Build

 Run `ng build` to build the project.
 The build artifacts will be stored in the `dist/` directory.
 Use the `--prod` flag for a production build.